rarebreed/rarebreed.github.io/_posts/2018-02-28-doing-it-wrong.md

 it yesterday.
 But that's not how reality works.
 The consequences and ramifications of certain things can take a long time to see the results of (for better or worse).

 Often, management wants immediate feedback to determine whether what is being done has positive effects or not.
-Indeed, the very way we are reviewed at Red Hat is called "Management By Objective" and it has some criticisms leveled against it.
+Indeed, many companies use "Management By Objective" for their review process and it has some criticisms leveled against it.
 For one, when goals (and a metric to determine whether you've achieved your goal or not has been met) become how our performance is determined, then the only thing that matters is the goal.
 A tunnel vision ensues where you miss the forest for the trees.